Changes in the liver of Djungarian hamsters under conditions of a three-month supply of water-soluble silicon of various concentrations

 Abstract

-Relevance.
-Silicon enters the human body through drinking water, air and food.
+BACKGROUND: Silicon enters the human body through drinking water, air and food.
 Silicon nanoparticles used in the cosmetic, pharmaceutical and food industries are known to have biological activity.
 Taking into account the widespread prevalence of silicon compounds, the issue of the safety of its use is becoming more urgent.

-Aim.
-To study the effect of water-soluble silicon on the morphological structure of the liver of Djungarian hamsters for three months.
+AIM: To study the effect of water-soluble silicon on the morphological structure of the liver of Djungarian hamsters for three months.

-Results.
-In the liver of hamsters from the experimental groups, changes in the micromorphological structure were revealed, such as an increase in the nuclear area, nuclear-cytoplasmic ratio of hepatocytes, and the diameter of sinusoidal capillaries.
+RESULTS: In the liver of hamsters from the experimental groups, changes in the micromorphological structure were revealed, such as an increase in the nuclear area, nuclear-cytoplasmic ratio of hepatocytes, and the diameter of sinusoidal capillaries.
 Moreover, more pronounced changes were observed in the liver of hamsters of the second experimental group, such as polymorphic cell infiltration of the portal tracts, an increase in the number of eosinophils, deformation of hepatocyte nuclei and the appearance of apoptotic bodies.
-A decrease in the area of mast cells and an increase in their number, as well as the number of MAO-positive cells in the liver of hamsters of both experimental groups were recorded.
+A decrease in the area of mast cells and an increase in their number, as well as the number of monoamine oxidase-positive cells in the liver of hamsters of both experimental groups were recorded.

-Conclusion.
-An increase in the concentration of silicon supplied with drinking water in both cases is reflected in the micromorphological structure of the liver of hamsters.
+CONCLUSIONS: An increase in the concentration of silicon supplied with drinking water in both cases is reflected in the micromorphological structure of the liver of hamsters.
 Moreover these changes are more pronounced in the liver of hamsters of the second experimental group.

 Full Text